Filipino Martial Arts (FMA)

 A Little History

 Our greatest JKD & FMA influence is Guro Dan Inosanto.
-Being well connected in the Filipino-American community, he had the opportunity to train with many warrior legends such as John LaCoste, Antonio Illustrisimo, Leo Gaje, Floro Villabrille and many others, each sharing their unique, often well-guarded family systems.
+Being well connected in the Filipino-American and Martial Arts communities, he had the opportunity to train with many warrior legends such as Bruce Lee, Ed Parker, Leo Giron, John LaCoste, Antonio Illustrisimo, Leo Gaje, Floro Villabrille, Gene LaBell, Jean Jacques Machado, Pedro Sauer and many others, each sharing their unique, often well-guarded family systems.
 Through his physical talent and genius for perceiving and organizing what is essential to each system, Guro Inosanto has given us an incredible blended approach to FMA.
 Here’s the man himself giving some background on the art as well as demonstrating some of the movement behind it: